artluai/spoolcast/WORKFLOW_RULES.md

 Applies to:
 - renders
-- asset fetches
 - AI image generation
+- preprocessor batch runs

 ## Reviewability Rule

-If an asset cannot be visibly reviewed, it is not done.
+If a scene illustration cannot be visibly reviewed, it is not done.

 This rule applies before render trust.

-An asset is not done if:
+A scene is not done if:
-- it only exists as a page link
+- it only exists as a task ID
 - it cannot be previewed on the review board
-- it fails fetch validation
+- the local file is missing or corrupt
-- it is stale compared with the shot list
+- it is stale compared with the current shot list

 When building anything meant for external review:
 - optimize for proof and clarity over flavor text